 3. Conduct a SWOT Analysis

 A SWOT analysis can be useful to really pinpoint your strengths, weakness and identify real opportunities.

 This analysis lays the groundwork for a number of strategic business growth objectives – maybe five or six.

-You can then put a clear SMART action plan together to grow these objectives that your whole company can buy into.
+You can then put a clear SMART goals action plan together to grow these objectives that your whole company can buy into.

 Make sure you put check ins in place to signpost success along then way, and make sure the whole company knows where you are on this journey to success.